 The interlacing happens so fast that it’s not visible to the naked eye.

 In the progressive scanning mode, all the lines are displayed in a single go or simultaneously.

-The difference between interlaced and progressive can be seen in fast action video like sports and action movies, where the latter provides better viewing experience.
+The difference between interlaced and progressive can be seen in fast-action videos like sports and action movies, where the latter provides a better viewing experience.